encoredev/encore/docs/how-to/migrate-away.md

 - There's no upfront investment needed to get the benefits
 - Encore apps are normal programs where less than 1% of the code is Encore-specific
-- All infrastructure and data is in your own account on AWS/GCP
+- All infrastructure and data is in your own cloud
-- It's simple to integrate with "unsupported" cloud services and other systems
+- It's simple to integrate with cloud services and systems not natively supported by Encore
-- Everything you need to develop your application is Open Source, including the [parser](https://github.com/encoredev/encore/tree/main/v2/parser), [compiler](https://github.com/encoredev/encore/tree/main/v2/compiler), and [runtime](https://github.com/encoredev/encore/tree/main/runtimes)
+- Everything you need to develop your application is Open Source, including the [parser](https://github.com/encoredev/encore/tree/main/v2/parser), [compiler](https://github.com/encoredev/encore/tree/main/v2/compiler), [runtime](https://github.com/encoredev/encore/tree/main/runtimes)
 - Everything you need to self-host your application is [Open Source and documented](/docs/how-to/self-host)

 ## What to expect when migrating away